 - Tail o' the Pup - hot dog stand that stood from 1946 until 2005.
-Its original location was at 311 North La Cienega Boulevard but in the 1980s, while facing possible demolition, it moved to 329 North San Vicente Boulevard.
-Sadly in 2005 its site was purchased and the hot dog stand was evicted.
-It is now in storage
+Its original location was at 311 North La Cienega Boulevard but in 1985, while facing possible demolition, it moved to 329 North San Vicente Boulevard.
+Sadly, in 2005 its site was purchased and the hot dog stand was evicted.
+It is finally returning in 2022.

 - The Tamale - built in 1928, this restaurant is at 6421 Whittier Boulevard, East Los Angeles.
 It is now a beauty salon